StevenClontz/clontz.org/pages/2_teaching.md

 show-navbar: true
 ---

+## For my Current Students

+Are you my current student?
+My course webpages and related materials may be found on <http://prof.clontz.org>.

+## About my Teaching

 I love teaching!
-I got my start as a National Youth Leadership Training staffer at Camp Westmoreland in the BSA's Greater Alabama Council.
+I trace this enthusiasm back to my tenure as a National Youth Leadership Training staffer at Camp Westmoreland in the BSA's Greater Alabama Council.
 NYLT utilizes youth instructors for teaching all courses, giving my teenaged self the opportunity to educate my peers on how to be